PICS Organization Name

 We would like to have an intern that has the desire/interest to work with various segments of the vulnerable adult population and who would like to see (and) understand how a nonprofit corporation runs - as well as how it differs from a for-profit corporation.

+Typically, interns have been from the Philadelphia area and able to live with family.
+We will work with interns to identify temporary housing as needed, but cannot guarantee housing.
 Recent interns rented space from Penn or Drexel and lived in Philadelphia - great city - great experience.

 One of my favorite moments from this summer took place when one of the participants came down to the office after having been offered a new job.
 He was brimming with happiness and excitement and it made me grateful and happy to have the opportunity to work at such a life changing organization.